bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Grant Players access to the overview?: Off
   - Enable tooltips?: Off - Similar information is already provided by Token Info Icons

-## Modules Reviewed or Retired, and Not in Active Use
+## Modules Reviewed or Retired and Not in Active Use
 These modules are no longer used as they’ve become redundant to features provided by other modules, they caused other issues (e.g. lag), or there was nothing wrong with them but I just didn't find their use out weighed creating a more complex buildout.
 - [Batch Permission Change By Folder](https://foundryvtt.com/packages/BatchPermissionsByFolder/) - Adds a context option to folders in Items, Journals, and Roll to change the permission of each entity(Foundry's codeword for Item, Journal Entry, or Roll Table) inside the folder. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Not a bad idea, but haven't had the need for it.
 - [Better NPC Sheet 5e](https://github.com/syl3r86/BetterNPCSheet5e) - Review 2020 Sep 06 - Nice for what it does but superseded by Tidy 5e Sheet